Supervisor Andy Stewart, Liaison

 The Land Use/ Open Space Subcommittee is drafting environmentally sensitive sites and features legislation to protect scenic and environmentally significant resources such as wetlands, water resources, steep slopes, and ridge lines.

-The OEC meets as a group the fourth Saturday of each month at 9:30 a.m. at Orangetown Town Hall with Town Board liaison, Mike Maturo.
+The OEC usually meets the last Saturday of each month at 9:45 a.m. at Orangetown Town Hall.
 The public is welcome to attend these meetings.
 OEC subcommittees meet at various times throughout the month.
+Please check with Alexis Starke to confirm meeting dates at email@example.com.

 The OEC welcomes interested and motivated new members to join the Committee.
 Prospective members should consider which subcommittee is of interest to them.
 Prospective members are welcome to attend OEC monthly meetings or subcommittee meetings to find out more about the OEC.
 To learn more, please see contact information below.